Efficient Attention

 Multi-Head Latent Attention (MLA)

 Multi-Head Latent Attention (MLA) (DeepSeek-V2, 2024) (DeepSeek-AI, 2024) introduced a novel approach to KV-cache compression that achieves even greater efficiency than GQA.
 Instead of sharing keys and values across heads, MLA projects keys and values into a low-dimensional latent space before the attention computation.
 The KV-cache stores only the low-dimensional latent vectors (dimension d_c, much smaller than h * d), achieving substantial compression while maintaining quality through learned upward projections at attention time.
 MLA also incorporates rotary position embeddings (RoPE) in a way that is compatible with the compressed cache.
-DeepSeek-V2 demonstrated that MLA achieves comparable or better quality than MHA while requiring significantly less KV-cache memory, enabling longer context windows and higher throughput.
+DeepSeek-V2 reported that MLA reduces KV-cache size by 93.3% relative to the dense DeepSeek 67B baseline while matching or exceeding its quality on standard benchmarks, and boosts maximum generation throughput by up to 5.76x, enabling longer context windows and higher throughput.
+The main cost is implementation complexity: because standard RoPE is incompatible with the low-rank latent compression, MLA requires a decoupled RoPE design that adds extra query and key dimensions carrying position information, complicating the attention kernel relative to MHA or GQA.

 Ring Attention and Distributed Context